Making a claim

 - Assurant will cover gadgets less than 5 years old

-- Register two mobiles per account.
+- Register your mobiles and gadgets online.
 They should belong to you or a family member living at the same address

 - You're covered for up to two mobile and up to two gadget claims in a 12-month period

 - Assurant covers unauthorised charges up to a maximum of £1,200 per claim for a contract phone or £100 for pay-as-you-go

 - There's cover of up to a maximum of £250 per claim for accessories if they're involved in the same incident

 - When you have a problem, Assurant will either repair or replace your mobile.
 Replacements come from refurbished or remanufactured stock